Filing a Car Accident Case in Long Island

 Car Accident Claim Details

-Plaintiffs will want to include the date of the accident, the names of the parties, the vehicles that were being driven, and the identification of the vehicles being driven.
+When filing an initial car accident claim, plaintiffs in Long Island will want to include the date of the accident, the names of the parties, the vehicles that were being driven, and the identification of the vehicles being driven.
 They have to include what they are claiming.
 If somebody is negligent, they have to be able to say the word “negligence” and use that word.
 They have to claim that they have met the requirements in New York State for the no-fault threshold law, which means they have sustained a serious and permanent injury.
 In some instances, they have to indicate how much money they are looking for.

 Process of Filing a Car Accident Case in Long Island